reergymerej/virtual-drill-sergeant/NOTES.md

 Then create a lambda to do it.
 When a command is created, generate the new file.
 Put it in S3.
 Load the file from there.

+# Wed Jul  1 10:12:21 PDT 2020

+API Gateway will pin to a lambda version.  :)

+How do we load a media file from S3?
+Just make a public bucket, plop it in, update the url in the db.